shoulders/qwcrm/README.md

 So now give the [demo](http://demo.quantumwarp.com) a try or download your free copy and start optimizing your business with this easy to use and feature packed CRM Program.

+## I have MyITCRM

+You can completely replace MyITCRM with QWcrm because it has all of the features you use and more. and QWcrm has an migrator to get transfer your data from MyITCRM to QWcrm allowing for a seamless transition.

 ## Special Thanks